hildjj/node-cbor/packages/cbor/README.md

 const d = new Decoder({
   tags: {
     64000: val => {
-      // check val to make sure it's an Array as expected, etc. const foo = new Foo()
+      // Check val to make sure it's an Array as expected, etc. const foo = new Foo()
       ;[foo.one, foo.two] = val
       return foo
-    }
+    },
-  }
+  },
 })
 ```